 ShareGate Desktop, our SharePoint migration tool, enables you to perform a Teams migration in every sense of the term:

-- Migrate on-prem content to Microsoft Teams
+- Migrate on-premise content to Microsoft Teams

 - Migrate entire teams from one tenant to another

-- Migrate channels between tenants and teams
+- Migrate public and private channels between tenants and teams

 - Copy channels and teams within the same tenant